 Summer Programs for Lauralton Students

-We are pleased to announce our 2014 expanded summer program offerings for Lauralton students!
-Please download the 2014 summer program schedule for an overview by date of all programs.
+We are pleased to announce our 2015 summer program offerings for Lauralton incoming freshmen and rising seniors.
 For students who wish to enroll in more than one program in a session, time for a brown bag lunch has been built in to the schedule.

 Programs for Freshmen